 Judge Terrence W. Boyle of the United States District Court for the Eastern District of North Carolina is overseeing this case.
 This litigation is known as Childress v.
 Bank of America, N.A., Case No. 5:15-CV-231.
 The people who initiated the litigation are called the “Plaintiffs.”
 Bank of America is the “Defendant.”Top

-Plaintiffs allege, among other things, that, since September 11, 2001, Defendant charged thousands of military servicemember family customers excessive interest on their interest-bearing obligations, including mortgage and credit card accounts, and further tried to conceal the excess interest charges, in violation of the Servicemembers Civil Relief Act (“SCRA”), 50 U.S.C. §§ 3901, et seq., the Truth in Lending Act (“TILA”), 15 U.S.C. §§ 1637(b), 1638(f), and 1639f, North Carolina’s Unfair and Deceptive Trade Practices Act (“UDTPA”), and common law, including breach of contract, negligence, and negligent misrepresentation, and seek an accounting and to impose a constructive trust based on the same, as alleged in Plaintiffs’ Second Amended Complaint.
+Plaintiffs allege, among other things, that, since September 11, 2001, Defendant charged thousands of military servicemember family customers excessive interest on their interest-bearing obligations, including mortgage and credit card accounts, and further tried to conceal the excess interest charges, in violation of the Servicemembers Civil Relief Act, 50 U.S.C. §§ 3901, et seq., the Truth in Lending Act, 15 U.S.C. §§ 1637(b), 1638(f), and 1639f, and the North Carolina Unfair and Deceptive Trade Practices Act .
+They have also alleged common law claims, including breach of contract, negligence, and negligent misrepresentation, and seek an accounting and to impose a constructive trust.

 The filed Complaints in the lawsuit can be viewed here.
 The complaints include all allegations and claims asserted against Bank of America.
 Bank of America denies each and all allegations of wrongdoing made by the Plaintiffs and denies that it has violated any law or other duty.Top

 A class action lawsuit allows a large number of people, with a common complaint in a matter, to sue collectively while being represented by a few members of the group called “Named Plaintiffs” or “Class Representatives.”